-Dr. Bikram Sethi is an experienced, specialist implant dentist in Canberra and Parramatta.
+Dr. Bikram Sethi is an experienced, specialist implant dentist in Canberra City.
 At our practice, we can handle even the most difficult dental implants, which require bone grafting or sinus lifts.

 So don’t wait.
 Dental implants usually have minimal pain, and the recovery process is fast and easy as long as you follow Dr. Sethi’s medical recommendations.
 Schedule your appointment today, and take the first step toward restoring your smile!